GED (NEW Online Procedure)

 5. GED Transcripts and Certificates

 To request your Illinois High School Equivalency Certificate and/or Official GED Transcript, you must contact the ROE #33 when you completed GED testing.
-(The fee to obtain a certificate is $10 and it is $10 for an official transcript.)
+(The fee to obtain a certificate is $10 and it is $10 for an official transcript.
+Please do not send cash in the mail.)
 If you have not yet taken the high school level Constitution Test, contact the ROE #33 for more information on where you can register to do so.
 Phone: 309-734-6822 Email: email@example.com or firstname.lastname@example.org

 6. Constitution Tests